jp1884/techvolution-vegas-baby/Techvolution II - Building The Life Star/11 - Techvolution II - BTLS.md

 So, MMA fighters win by choosing which technique to use based on the immediate problem their facing.
 Like in Nature, the fighter who adapts the fastest wins.
 Thus, MMA fighters heavily believe in accepting responsibility for their actions is a good thing, encapsulated in the often used mantra "submit and learn".

 Importantly, each martial art is still excellent in its own realm.
-They specialize in submissions or punches, and thereby teach MMA fighters skills no generalists could ever learn themselves.
+They specialize in a area, and therefore master submissions, kicks, or punches.
+These specialized skills teach MMA fighters skills no generalists could ever learn themselves.
 What MMA fighters do is take these specialized skills and mix them all together into their own style.
 Evolution in MMA is thus very fast.
 Its fighters are constantly trying to keep up.

 Most martial arts like boxing and judo accept their limitations and now seek to master their speciality.
 Sadly, a few reject the lessons of MMA entirely.
 A YouTube search for "Akido master versis MMA fighter" shows what happens when this fantasy meets reality.